kushalsamant/coherence/README.md

 ---

-## 📜 License & Copyright
+## License & Copyright

 **Content & Intellectual Property:**
 © Kushal Dhananjay Samant
 This website and its content are the intellectual property of Architect Kushal Dhananjay Samant under the **Architect's Act, 1972 of India**.
 Unauthorized use is an offense.

 **Code & Theme:**
-Based on [jekyll-theme-minimal](https://github.com/pages-themes/minimal) with extensive custom modifications.
+Based on jekyll-theme-minimal with extensive custom modifications.

 **Third-Party Assets:**
-- Font: Noto Sans (Google Fonts) - [Apache License 2.0](https://fonts.google.com/noto/license)
+- Fonts: Times New Roman (system font), Noto Sans (legacy/fallback) - Apache License 2.0
 - Icons and images: © respective owners

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

 This website represents years of work, learning, and collaboration.
 Special thanks to: